JuanIrache/gopro-telemetry/readme.md

 ## To-Do

-- Consider using camera time instead of gps time for mgjson and other presets.
-It appears to be more reliable
 - Merge more than one video file
 - Hardcode (r,g,b) in rgb gains output?
 - Accept rawdata as input